The King of Fighters '99: Development

-Despite K' (right) being the darker successor to the redesigned former lead Kyo Kusanagi (left), both the latter and Iori Yagami were reused in fear to negative response to the fandom, eventually being used to promote the Neo Geo CD port alongside K'.
+Despite K' (right) being the darker successor to the former lead Kyo Kusanagi (left), the latter used to promote the Neo Geo CD port after the revelation of his inclusion in the narrative.

 The King of Fighters '99 was the last KOF game with producer Takashi Nishiyama due to issues with the company in 2000.
 Like the earlier games the artwork was done by Shinkiro.
 Hiroyuki Kono from SNK said that with The King of Fighters '99 the team was trying to provide new content that previous games lacked.
 The new characters were decided within the recurring teams to properly fit.
 Kono thought that of the Striker idea as a change to the franchise in general.
 With the Strikes system where the fourth character assisted the playable character, SNK aimed to give the player new ideas for combos.
 However, it still brought several challengers.
 The story was written with the idea of a new storyline different from the Orochi arc used in previous installment and be more accessible to newcomers.
 As now every team has one additional character, the developer wanted to expand on the lore, establishing new relationships.
 The story of the new protagonist K' in The King of Fighters '99 set to be the beginning, Kono already planned the narrative to be further explored in at least two installment and exceed the fans' expectations.

 The designs in general were retouched to give a cooler emphasis, most notably in K' as his sophisticated style is meant to breathe new life into the series.
 Eiji, one of the game's designers, commented that he thought K' would be more popular than he turned out to be, noting that K' was too plain.
 As the game was developed at the same time as SNK's Garou: Mark of the Wolves, the protagonist's designer was fearing he was too similar to Rock Howard which made him nervous.
 There were also similarities with Cool from the fighting game The Fallen Angels as its designers moved to SNK to work in The King of Fighters '99.
 Kyo and Iori were originally designed by Shinichi Morioka who had left Steel Hearts after The Fallen Angels and upon returning to SNK for The King of Fighters '99, he also created K' and Maxima.